Joost2S/kas-control/README.md

   - Basic encryption is implemented with openSSL
 - Database
   - All sensor data is logged
-  - Add a name and plant type to keep track of which plant you've grown
+  - Add a name and plant type to keep track of which plants you've grown
+- 5v/12v 4A PSU PCB with INA219 power monitor.
+PCB files are available, haven't tested it yet.
+  - 4 powerLED connectors are available for 350/500/700mA powerLED strips.

 Future Features
 ---------------